Skip to Content

 What Does a Medical Executive Committee (MEC) Do?

 A Medical Executive Committee (MEC) is responsible for making important medical and clinical decisions, overseeing medical staff, and addressing various healthcare-related issues within the organization.
+A good webpage for seeing the structure of the MEC as it oversees operations is the Stanford Website, which shows how the MEC structurally works with the other physician-led entities.

-The MEC plays a key role in setting the strategic direction and policies related to patient care, medical staff, and clinical services.
+• Governance and Leadership: The MEC plays a key role in setting the strategic direction and policies related to patient care, medical staff, and clinical services.

-The MEC oversees a peer review process to evaluate the quality of medical care provided by the medical staff.
-This may involve reviewing adverse events, complications, and patient outcomes to identify areas for improvement.
+• Peer Review and Quality Improvement: The MEC oversees the peer review process, which involves evaluating the quality of medical care provided by physicians, addressing concerns or complaints, and implementing strategies for continuous quality improvement.
+This may involve reviewing adverse events, complications, and patient outcomes to identify areas for improvement, enhance patient safety, and promote evidence-based practices.

-The committee may have a role in ensuring that medical staff members adhere to ethical standards and comply with relevant laws, regulations, and organizational policies.
+• Compliance and Ethics: The committee may have a role in ensuring that medical staff members adhere to ethical standards and comply with relevant laws, regulations, and organizational policies.

 Composition of the Medical Executive Committee